idreamind/Simple/README.md

 # Simple
-Simple Template Manager for Server-Side on Node.js
+Simple Template Manager for Server-Side on Node.js and Express

 ## Use
 Start to work: